 The concept of triage is not new to the industry – but the level of speed and sophistication that using AI in the triage process can offer is enormous.

 This became clear to the industry during the pandemic, with a third of decision makers saying that their organization now uses AI for customer service (up from 24% in 2018).

-Chat as an optimal way to increase customer loyalty cost-efficiently
+Chat as an optimal and cost-effective way to increase customer loyalty

 Beyond addressing critical customer service issues, chat offers the opportunity for customer service to transform from a cost-center to a revenue driver.
 A poll by Anderson Consulting showed 62% of online customers would buy more products had live chat and support been available.
 These seemingly small opportunities can snowball into missed outsized gains.

 Addressing consumers’ pain points now not only increases sales conversion rates, but also builds consumer loyalty, which leads to greater profits: Bain and Company found that increasing customer retention rate by 5% increases profits anywhere from 25% to 95%.
 Additionally, providing great service today reduces future costs of acquiring new customers: Harvard Business Review reported it is anywhere from 5 to 25 times more expensive to acquire a new customer than it is to keep one.

 Chat also presents opportunities to learn more about your customers.
 Carefully designed chatbots that capture rich data points of interactions with customers are nuggets of gold for your organization, without the need to bombard customers with pesky after-sales feedback forms.
 This data can be aggregated and used to identify gaps in the customer experience and opportunities for improvement, and inform your business strategy for the future.

 Implement chat to tackle competition